 Many people tap sap from the sugar maple because of its high sugar content, which means you do not need as much to create maple syrup.
 This will also add beautiful fall colors to your garden.

 This Sapindaceae (soapberry) family member has the Latin name of Acer saccharum.

 Though this is usually called by the name sugar maple often is associated with it, you may also see hard maple or rock maple.

 Preferred USDA Hardiness Zones

 For best results, this tree should be planted in the United States Department of Agriculture (USDA) Zones 3 to 8.
 It is native to eastern North America.

 This species will grow to be 50' to 80' tall and 30' to 60' wide, forming into a rounded shape.

 Plant this in a location that receives full sun to full shade.

-The leaves are usually 3-6" long with three to five lobes and will turn shades of orange, yellow or red in autumn.
+The leaves are usually 3" to 6" long with three to five lobes and will turn shades of orange, yellow or red in autumn.

 The green flowers appear in spring.
 This species can be either monoecious or dioecious.